hperrin/tunnelgram/README.md

 <big>Easy, secure, end to end encrypted (E2EE) messenger.</big><br/>

-* Every message is encrypted from sender to recipient.
+* Every message in a chat or private channel is encrypted from sender to recipient.
 There is no way to send an unencrypted message and Tunnelgram's servers cannot decrypt them.
 * You can log in on **multiple clients** at the same time, read all of your conversations and messages, and send new messages.
   * The original sign-up device is *not required*, and *not used as a proxy*.
 * Your account is not tied to a phone number or specific device.
 You log in with a username and password.